plainquire/plainquire/README.md

 # Filter Micro Syntax

-The filter syntax consists of a operator shortcut (see [filter operators](#filter-operators) above) and a list of comma separated values.
+The filter syntax consists of an operator shortcut (see [filter operators](#filter-operators) above) and a list of comma separated values.
 When a value contains a comma itself, it must be escaped by a backslash.
 The backslash itself is escaped by another backslash.

 ## Examples